devalot/webdev/content/js/tools/babel/basics.md

   #.
 Run that file through Babel

   #.
-Minify and compress the file Bable produced
+Minify and compress the file Babel produced